Daily Houserule tweets: January 2023

 • Create Assess Value (Type) as an Easy technique for Merchant

 I like the technique approach.
-Expertise in assessing, say, gems should cost less than buying a whole skill to a high level.
+Expertise in, say, assessing gems should cost less than buying a whole skill to a high level.

 In any case, what types would exist?
 These could be as broad or as narrow as you like.
 With Connoisseur specialties as inspiration, they might include: